 Extract Japanese text from images

-Generate text from images
+Extract text from manga images

 Extract text from images